oicr-gsi/req-system-docs/source/requisitioners.rst

 #.
 In the upper right-hand corner of the dashboard landing page, select “View Forms”.
 #.
 Select the study specific requisition tile e.g. “Req Form-Pilot Verification (01)”.
 If the requisition form is “greyed out” and you cannot enter information, you do not have permission to access that particular requisition form; contact the Administrator.
 #.
 Complete the requisition form with information about the case.
 See :ref:`information-collected` for more information.
 Certain fields, including your account information may be autocompleted.
 #.
-A notification email will be sent to confirm your submission with the subject header “Your requisition was received.
-Accessioner approval pending”.
+A notification email will be sent to confirm your submission.
 #.
 Before shipping any materials, your requisition must be approved/accepted by OICR.
 Do not ship samples until your submission is approved.
 #.
 You may review your submission at any time by navigating to your account dashboard and selecting the “Submissions” tab and study specific form, where you can track requisition status.
 #.
 If desired, you can download the requisition for your records.
 Select the study requisition and from the “Actions” column, select “Download Requisition” for your records.
 This PDF will contain PHI.

+.. _ship-materials:

 Shipping Materials and Manifest Documentation
 =============================================

-After receiving an email notification with subject “Your requisition was approved.
-Ship materials to OICR.”, you may ship or drop off materials to Tissue Portal at OICR.
+After receiving an email notification, you may ship or drop off materials to Tissue Portal at OICR.
 Alternatively, the requisition status “Submission Approved” may be monitored directly from your user dashboard.

 #.
 Upon notification of requisition approval, either click on the notification email link or login directly to the OICR Genomics Requisition System.
 #.
 On the study submissions page, select the approved requisition, and under the “Actions” column, select “Download Manifest”.